SakuraMathcraft/LaTeXSnipper/readme.md

 1. Open "Handwriting Recognition" from the main window
 2. Write formulas directly on an isolated canvas
-3. Trigger `pix2text` recognition automatically after pen-up
+3. Trigger MathCraft OCR automatically after pen-up
 4. See live `LaTeX output` and rendered preview on the right
 5. Copy LaTeX directly or insert it back into the main editor